Updated for Warlords of Draenor

 - Glyph of Intimidating Shout – Helps to keep some order in the enemies that you’re scaring.

 - Glyph of the Subtle Defender – Your Defensive Stance no longer generates threat.
-Very nice if a lot of damage is coming your way.
+Very nice if a lot of damage is coming your way and you shift to Defensive Stance for the damage reduction.

 Arms Stat Priorities

-Your stats: Expertise and Hit, to 7.5% each > Strength > Critical > Mastery > Haste
+Your stats: Strength > Critical > Multistrike > Mastery > Versatility > Haste

-Haste speeds up your attack speed, but it’s a poor third in value compared to the others.
+Haste speeds up your attack speed, but it’s a poor value compared to the others.
+Traditionally the Arms Warrior’s least valuable stat, it maintains that position in Warlords, even with your Headlong Rush ability.

 Arms Warrior In-Depth Rotation